shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 } from 'react-native';
 ```

-Define a `style` constant outside of class definition.
+Define a `style` constant outside of the class definition.

 ```javascript{1-16}
 #file: app/screen/RestaurantsList.js